stellio-hub/stellio-docs/docs/TROUBLESHOOT.md

 ### Sending a single entity to an entityOperations endpoint

-When calling an entityOperations endpoints, if you send a payload containing a single entity you will have the following error :
+When calling an entityOperations endpoint, if you send a payload containing a single entity you will have the following error:
 ```json
 {
   "type": "https://uri.etsi.org/ngsi-ld/errors/InvalidRequest",